Robert Siegel

 Robert Charles Siegel (born June 26, 1947) is an American retired radio journalist.
-He was one of the co-hosts of the National Public Radio evening news broadcast All Things Considered from 1987 until his retirement in January 2018.
+He was one of the co-hosts of the National Public Radio afternoon news broadcast All Things Considered from 1987 until his retirement in January 2018.

 Early life, family and education

 Siegel was born June 26, 1947, in New York City, to parents Joseph and Edith Siegel (née Joffe).
 His father was a commercial education teacher, and his mother a secretary at Stuyvesant High School.
 He grew up at Stuyvesant Town—Peter Cooper Village.
 His maternal grandfather claimed to descend from rabbinical scholar Mordechai Yoffe, and Siegel has identified on-air as Jewish.
 After graduating in 1964 from Stuyvesant, Siegel studied at Columbia University, graduating from Columbia College in 1968.
 During this time, he was an anchor for the reporting of the 1968 Columbia demonstrations at the college radio station, WKCR-FM.

 He attended Columbia University Graduate School of Journalism for a year.